cs-uob/COMS10014/docs/organisation.md

   * Thursday, 2-3pm: drop-in session (optional)
   * Friday, 2-4pm: workshop 2 (mandatory)

 All the sessions will be held online using Microsoft Teams.
 This runs both in the browser, or if you want to you can download it as a separate program.
 Drop-ins are optional sessions where the TAs are active on Teams and you can come in to ask them questions.
+There will be no in-person (on campus) teaching on this unit.

 For the workshops and drop-ins, you will need an internet connection, a microphone and a web camera (most smartphones have a pretty good microphone and camera built in).
 Since writing mathematics on a computer can be hard, you might want to also have a pad of paper and a pen nearby and point your camera at that when you want to show something to a TA.